yiphei/yif-AI/encoder_decoder_transformer/README.md

 ### Encoder loss

 In the canonical decoder-encoder model, the loss function is evaluated over the decoder's output (itself being a function of the encoder's output).
-In this implementation, we end up with two outputs, one from the encoder and one from decoder.
-The loss over the decoder output constitutes the canonical loss function extant in decoder-only models, but the presence of a encoder output permits another loss function.
+In this implementation, we end up with two outputs, one from the encoder and one from the decoder.
+The loss over the decoder output constitutes the canonical loss function extant in decoder-only models, but the presence of an encoder output permits another loss function.
 In this implementation, it is used to update the token and positional embedding.
 The idea here is similar to weight tying the output layer with the token embedding.
 Weigh tying increases update frequency & magnitude of embedding weights, which then better compresses the entire forward pass into embedding weights.
-Ultimately, this permits hidden layers to compute more complex representation.
+Ultimately, this permits hidden layers to compute more complex representations.
 The same effect can be achieved (in addition to output layer weight tying) with the encoder loss described as follows.
 Given the original input embedding ${E}$, which is also the encoder input to the first hidden layer, you calculate the cumulative average along the token dimension (i.e. T dimension).
 Then, the encoder loss is calculated as a disaffinity score between the cumulative average and the encoder output.
 Stated more formally, you have

 $$
 \begin{aligned}